Table of Contents

 Red Syrup, is proprietary herbal medicine from Prabhat Pharmacy, Amritsar.
 It is an anti-cough formula containing Mulethi, Vasa, Tulsi, Aak, Nilgiri Oil, Sat Pudina and many other natural ingredients and indicated in common cold, cough, bronchitis, asthma and similar conditions.
 It is based on the Ayurvedic principle.

 Red Syrup helps in sore throat, cough, and cold.
 It has anti-cough, anti-allergic, expectorant action and gives relief in congestion.

 Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.

 - Type of medicine: Proprietary Herbal Medicine

 - Main Indication: Cough, Common cold – congestion

-- Suitable for: Person Above the Age of 12; Not to be used in pregnancy and by diabetic person.
+- Suitable for: Person Above the Age of 12; Not to be used in pregnancy and by a diabetic person.

 - Use Cautiously: Heart diseases.

 Prabhat Ayurvedic Pharmacy

 273-C, East Mohan Nagar, Amritsar; ISO 9001 Certified Co.